seanburlington/some-thoughts/content/post/imagine-if-we-worked-together.md

 Sometimes it feels to me like we have the worst possible combination of the old and the new.

-## Can't we bring out the best of established teaching methogs and new tech?.
+## Can't we bring out the best of established teaching methods and new tech?.

 The best teachers working with the best technologists to create a common resource of online lessons - with automated marking of work.
 A resource that can be built on over time, re-used and adapted as needed.
 Doing what IT can do best - freeing people from repetitive work to allow more time for the human, creative stuff.